telerik/xaml-docs/controls/radpdfviewer/unsupported-features.md

 * Annotations: Link and Widget annotations are supported.
 All others are currently not implemented.

 * Structured content: There are several ways to define structured content in a PDF file.
 RadPdfViewer does not support document outline and article threads.
-The interactive forms are currently read-only.

 When a PDF file contains some of these items, it may be shown incorrectly or not shown at all.